HuangLingxiaoCN/SSN-validation-currency-exchange/README.md

 ## How to run the application
 1. Download the project
-2. Import the project into Intellij Idea
+2. Import the project into Intellij Idea (or any other IDEs)
 3. Run the spring boot applicaiton with the name "SpringbootTest20220608Application"

 ## REST API endpoints